Tasneemalabsi/reading-notes/course 401/class01.md

 - *This type of algorithm is described as O(log N).
 The iterative halving of data sets described in the binary search example produces a growth curve that peaks at the beginning and slowly flattens out as the size of the data sets increase, for example:*

  **an input data set containing 10 items takes one second to complete, a data set containing 100 items takes two seconds, and a data set containing 1,000 items will take three seconds.
 Doubling the size of the input data set has little effect on its growth as after a single iteration of the algorithm the data set will be halved and therefore on a par with an input data set half the size.
 This makes algorithms like binary search extremely efficient when dealing with large data sets.**

+ ## Pain vs. Suffering

+*the article talks about the efforts that 401 students have to do in order to get the